ydaniels/django-saas-billing/README.rst

 Overview
 --------

-Simplest app you'll ever user that provides paypal, stripe and bitcoin payment for your  django drf saas app subscription and billings. based on https://github.com/ydaniels/drf-django-flexible-subscriptions Requirements
+Fastest app you'll ever user that provides paypal, stripe and bitcoin payment for your  django drf saas app subscription and billings. based on https://github.com/ydaniels/drf-django-flexible-subscriptions Requirements
 ------------